CMK10/About_me/README.md

 * Experimental and modeling study of the combustion kinetics of biofuels.

 **Research Scientist (09/2015 - 09/2017)**
-_National Council for Scientific and Technological Development (CNPq) - Government agency , Rio de Janeiro, Brazil_
+_National Council for Scientific and Technological Development (CNPq) - Government agency , RJ, Brazil_
 _Combustion and Turbulence Laboratory, PUC-Rio, RJ, Brazil_
 * Phase 1 : Experimental study of soot formation in laminar hydrocarbon and air flames.
 * Phase 2 : Experimental study of the stabilization of turbulent flames in lean mixtures.